 - Then there’s the minimal style.
 If you use short statements with few descriptive words and allow images or data to take center stage, your tone of voice suggests that you’re confident and quality-oriented – you let the products and services do the talking.

 Whatever your approach, take note – if your brand tone originates with a single founder or staff member, it will only be with you as long as they are.
 Write down a few style rules to make sure it lives forever!
 Read more about capturing your brand’s spirit in our guide to building your brand culture and our step-by-step primer on building brand values.
+Plus, some tips on writing your tone of voice guidelines.

 Consistency is key